ExamRift — TOEIC Listening and Reading Practice

 What ExamRift offers for TOEIC L&R

-- Score reports.
-Listening and Reading scaled scores (5-495 each) plus a total scaled score (10-990), rendered in the same style as the official ETS report.
+• Score reports.
+Listening and Reading scaled scores (5-495 each) plus a total scaled score (10-990), shown in a TOEIC L&R-style practice report.

-- Learning supplements.
-Vocabulary, functional phrases, photo-description techniques, and listening tips — translated into 37 languages on demand.
+• Learning supplements.
+Depending on the part, review vocabulary, functional phrases, photo-description techniques, grammar points, reading strategies, listening guides, and per-option explanations — translated into 39 languages on demand.

 TOEIC L&R sections